jiywww/obsidian-popnote/docs/features.md

 3. **Fullscreen (Screen-saver level)**
    - Maximum visibility priority
-   - Appears above fullscreen applications
+   - Appears above fullscreen applications (need "visible on all workspaces" option open on macOS)
    - Works with presentations and games
-   - Best for: Users who need notes visible everywhere
+   - Best for: Users who need notes to be visible everywhere
    - **macOS Note:** May cause dock icon issues when main window is minimized

 #### Visible on All Workspaces (macOS)